MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 4. Select a size for the card from the **Card size** drop-down list.
 5. Search for the Teams app you want to use, and then select it from the list.
 6. Set the card-display options:
     - Enter a title for the card in the **Card title** text box.
-(This title won't change your page title; it is the title that will be displayed on the top of the card.)
+(This title will not change your page title; it's the title that is displayed on the top of the card.)
     - Enter a description for the card in the **Card description** text box.
-This description will be displayed in larger text under the title.
+This description is displayed in larger text under the title.
-7. If you want to target your card to specific audiences (that is, only audience you specify will see the card in the dashboard), select one or more groups to target.
+7. To target your card to specific audiences (i.e. only audiences you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Add a third party card or Microsoft app